ipfs/kubo/filestore/README.md

-# Notes on the Filestore Datastore
+# Notes on the Filestore

 The filestore is a work-in-progress datastore that stores the unixfs data component of blocks in files on the filesystem instead of in the block itself.
 The main use of the datastore is to add content to IPFS without duplicating the content in the IPFS datastore.

 The filestore is developed on Debian (GNU/Linux).
-It has been tested on Windows and should work on MacOS X and other Unix like systems.
+It has has limited testing on Windows and should work on MacOS X and other Unix like systems.

-## Quick start

 Before the filestore can be used it must be enabled with
 ```
   ipfs filestore enable
 ```

+## Adding Files

 To add a file to IPFS without copying, use `filestore add -P` or to add a directory use `filestore add -P -r`.
 (Throughout this document all